Linaro/lava/doc/v2/migrating-admin-example.rst

 #.
 Submit a test job against ``localhost`` and ensure it runs to completion::

-   $ lava-tool submit-job http://<user>@localhost/RPC2 mustang-nfs.yaml
+   $ lavacli jobs submit mustang-nfs.yaml

 #.
 Offer the new template as a :ref:`code review <contribute_upstream>`
    against ``lava-server``.